jersey-griggs/jersey.griggs.github.io/index.md

 It’s a win-win.

 I work with clients who need blog content, web content, landing pages, email marketing, copy for brochures, and more.
-I’m here to help,

 Contact me and let’s get the ball rolling!